 Humans are often the weakest links in the chain of security.
-By explaining how an attacker could infiltrate your company, you will increase their awareness and thus minimize the chance of them falling for such a trap.
+By explaining how an attacker could infiltrate your company, you will increase your employees’ awareness and thus minimize the chance of them falling for such a trap.

 Require 2FA in your servicesSeed

-Your employees should all use 2-factor authentication.
-It means that if their password gets stolen, the attacker cannot use it without the second factor.
-As a CTO your role is to make sure everyone complies with this rule.
+Your employees should all use 2-factor authentication on all services you use.
+If their password is stolen, the attacker cannot use it without the second factor.

 Encrypt all employee laptops & phonesSeed

-Locking the employee's phone is the same, and will protect against both pranks and accidents (e.g. an employee's child accidentally wiping a mailbox).
+Locking your employees’ phone is the same, and will protect against both pranks and accidents (e.g. an employee’s child accidentally wiping a mailbox).